pcmoritz/mojo/services/nacl/nonsfi/README.md

 For the full picture of the compilation process:

 * PexeContentHandler
+  * Hash the input file, and observe if it has already been translated.
+    If it has, then read the pre-translated nexe from storage and launch it immediately.
-  * Create a message pipe, which has a parent and child handle
+  * Create a message pipe, which has a parent and child handle.
   * Call `PexeCompilerStart`, passing in the child end of the message pipe.
 This contacts a new service which is responsible for launching `pnacl_llc.nexe`.
 * PexeCompiler (new process)